gmdsi/GMDSI_notebooks/docs/intro/intro_to_bayes.md

-And we can assign these as python variables to get our maths groove on
+And we can assign these as python variables to get our maths groove on:

 ```python

 PDd_thw = 0.15
 PDd_thnw = 0.8
 Prior_thw = 0.9
 Prior_thnw = 0.1

 ```

-Now we can ask questions like, "what is the probability the plant is dead"
+Now we can ask questions like, "what is the probability the plant is dead?"

 To calculate, we add up all the conditional probablities like this: